NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 However, this syntax may look a bit odd if you come from a web development background.
 On the web, the `<label>` HTML element doesn’t have a `text` attribute, so why do we see it here?
 Let’s dive into this by looking at how NativeScript UI elements work.

 > **NOTE**: Curious about the `@Component` decorator’s `selector` property?
 The property defines how a component can be used within another component’s template.
 For instance a component that defines its `selector` with `selector: "foo-bar"` can be used by another component as `template: "<foo-bar></foo-bar>"`.
-NativeScript is smart enough to use your first Angular 2 component automatically; therefore, the `selector` property is currently irrelevant.
+NativeScript is smart enough to use your first Angular 2 component automatically; therefore, the `selector` property of this first component is irrelevant.
 We’ll use the `selector` property later in this guide though.

 ### Adding UI elements

 The primary difference between building an Angular 2 app for the web and an Angular 2 app with NativeScript is in the UI elements that you use.
 NativeScript apps do not use a browser and do not have a DOM; therefore, elements like `<div>` and `<span>` simply do not work.

 No worries though, as NativeScript provides an [extensive suite of UI elements](http://docs.nativescript.org/ui/ui-views), each of which are implemented with native iOS and Android controls.
-For instance, the [`<label>` control](http://docs.nativescript.org/ui/ui-views#label) our previous example used is actually rendered as a [`UILabel`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UILabel_Class/) on iOS and an [`android.widget.TextView`](http://developer.android.com/reference/android/widget/TextView.html) on Android.
+For instance, the [`<Label>` control](http://docs.nativescript.org/ui/ui-views#label) our previous example used is actually rendered as a [`UILabel`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UILabel_Class/) on iOS and an [`android.widget.TextView`](http://developer.android.com/reference/android/widget/TextView.html) on Android.
 The great thing about using NativeScript though, is that this native details are transparent to use as a developer.
-You type `<label>` and let NativeScript handle the rendering details.
+You type `<Label>` and let NativeScript handle the rendering details.

 Let’s return back to building Groceries.
 The first screen of Groceries is intended to be a login screen, so let’s replace the current `<Label>` with something that resembles a typical login screen in a mobile app.